wedi/RadioSense/README.md

 =============================================

 This software measures the Received Signal Strength Indicator (RSSI) of IEEE 802.15.4 radio links in a network of Telos B motes.
-It's capable of doing 100 measurements per second.
-It is build upon [TinyOS].
+It's capable of doing ~100 measurements per second.
+Build using [TinyOS].

 Assumptions
 ------------
 - All nodes can see each other.
+- No package loss at the wrong moment™, when using multiple channels.
+  (Actually a limitation being worked on.)

 Background
 -----------